m0ru/bak/04_solution.md

 .catch(error => handlePageLoadError(error))
 ```

 This is already a lot conciser and more expressive.
-If an error occurs at any point the control-flow will jump to the next catch in the promise-chain and `Promise.all` makes sure all needs finish loading before continuing.
+If an error occurs at any point the control-flow will jump to the next catch in the promise-chain and `Promise.all` ensures all needs finish loading before continuing.
 However, notice that the later access to `userInfo` requires nesting the Promises again.

 Before the rework, the code-base was already, occasionally using Angular's `$q` as polyfill that was providing the same functionality in different places.
 However, as Angular-service, `$q` required to keep all code, even asynchronous utility-functions, within Angular-services.